weaversa/cryptol-course/labs/projecteuler/projecteuler.md

 to be memorable.
 >
 > Your task has been made easy, as the encryption key consists of three lower case characters.
 Using cipher1.cry, a file containing the encrypted ASCII codes, and the knowledge that the plain text must contain common English words, decrypt the message and find the sum of the ASCII values in the original text.
+>
+> Note: cipher1.cry contains a different cipher encrypted under a different key from the original.
+The original Project Euler problem can be found in cipher2.cry.

 ### [Problem 79](https://projecteuler.net/problem=79)